Mike and Pete Austin, Level 9’s first two full-time employees

 Criticisms aside, Sinclair did play a huge role in turning Britain into the most computer-mad nation on Earth.
 Despite the American industry’s considerable head start, a greater percentage of British than American homes had computers by the end of 1983.
 Already by April total British microcomputer sales had passed the one-million mark.
 By December the Speccy alone was flirting with that figure.

 All those computers in private hands meant a software marketplace that was if anything growing even faster than the hardware side.
-And since the computers selling in biggest numbers were the Speccys being installed in bedrooms and livings rooms across Britain, software in this context meant mostly games.
+And since the computers selling in biggest numbers were the Speccys being installed in bedrooms and living rooms across Britain, software in this context meant mostly games.
 By 1983 a hit game could make you, at least for the time being, rich, as was demonstrated by a flood of brash young game publishers populated by brash young men just a year or two (at most) removed from bicycling to school.
 Now they drove Porsches and Ferraris to posh offices in the most fashionable parts of town.
 A company called Imagine Software, publishers of such Speccy hits as Arcadia, was amongst the most spectacular of the success stories.
 When a BBC film crew visited their office for a documentary feature in early 1984 they found “huge, luxurious offices, acres of carpet, computer terminals by the ton load, lots of young programmers, secretaries in abundance, young ‘gophers’ acting as runners for the management, and a company garage packed with a fleet of Ferrari Boxers, BMWs for the lesser executives, and the famous Mark Butler custom hand-built Harris motorbike.”
 Clearly a certain sector of British society had another very good reason to love Sir Clive: his creation was making them rich.

 Just as in America, established media forces were also eager to get a piece of the action.
 Virgin Records launched Virgin Games, and of all people K-tel, those purveyors of cheesy TV-peddled hits compilations, also jumped in, attending the Midland Computer Fair with a well-publicized £1 million burning a hole in their pockets for deal-making with eager programmers.

 Yet even with the arrival of Big Money on the scene the British industry remained wilder, woolier, and more democratic than its American counterpart.
 The games themselves remained much less expensive.
 Whereas a big release like Ultima III could exceed $50 in America, games in Britain rarely exceeded £10, and most sold for around £5 or even less.
 With less invested in any particular title, both publishers and buyers were more willing to take chances on crazy ideas, and individual programmers had a better chance of seeing their creations on store shelves and actually making them some money.
-Even if no one wanted to give them a chance they could just start their only little company in the hope of becoming the next Imagine; distribution was also comparatively wide open, making it relatively easy to get your game to the public on your own.
+Even if no one wanted to give them a chance they could just start their own little company in the hope of becoming the next Imagine; distribution was also comparatively wide open, making it relatively easy to get your game to the public on your own.
 It all added up to a market that had a lot of product that for very good reasons would never have passed muster in the United States.
 Yet it also had a spirit of wild-eyed, devil-may-care creativity about it that was sometimes lacking amongst the more staid, polished American publishers.

 My special interest, adventure games, were a big part of the industry, amongst if not the most popular genre out there.
 As with other kinds of games, adventure seemed to be multiplying exponentially from month to month.
 Britain was not just computer mad but also adventure mad.
 Well before the end of the year production of new British adventure games far outstripped that of American, and the disparity would only continue to grow over the next few years.
 In November Micro-Adventurer debuted, the first magazine anywhere in the world dedicated not just to games in general but to this particular genre.